 §1120.
 INSPECTORS.
-The Grand Master shall divide the jurisdiction into districts, and shall appoint for each district an Inspector, who shall be a Past Master of this jurisdiction, and who shall, before entering upon his duties, produce a certificate from the Grand Lecturer or an Assistant Grand Lecturer that he is proficient in the work and lectures adopted by the Grand Lodge and is qualified to act as Inspector.
+The Grand Master shall divide the jurisdiction into districts, and shall appoint for each district an Inspector whose address shall be Very Worshipful, who shall be a Past Master of this jurisdiction, and who shall, before entering upon his duties, produce a certificate from the Grand Lecturer or an Assistant Grand Lecturer that he is proficient in the work and lectures adopted by the Grand Lodge and is qualified to act as Inspector.
 Each Inspector shall serve for a term of one year commencing in May, following the Grand Masters installation and terminating when his successor is installed.